Welcome

 I also hope that this site will create new mento fans.
 If you like ska and reggae, but you haven't heard mento, then half the story has never been told.
 I hope the What Is Mento? and Can I Buy Mento? (which includes some recommendations) pages are especially helpful to you.
 Also, check out the artists' pages, as well as the More Scans and the More Artists and Favorite Songs Clips pages.
 These include hundreds of rare label and jacket scans (almost all of which can be clicked on for a larger rendition) with contributions from mento collectors around the world, as well as more than a hundred audio clips of mento recordings long unavailable.
 Lyrics to some songs are also included on these pages.

-I am not an expert on this subject, just an enthusiastic fan.
-Please let me know of any error in this site, from a typo to a major gaff.
-Also, if you have information, photos or recordings to contribute to this site, please contract me.
+Please let me know of any error in this site, from a typo to a major gaffe.
+Also, if you have information, photos or recordings to contribute to this site, please contact me.
 I will be sure to credit you by name for your addition to this site.

 Highly desirable, difficult to obtain and sometimes expensive, getting mento recordings is like digging for diamonds.
 My final hope for this site is that mento fans can meet and do some trading rather than just making each other poorer on eBay.